 Selecting beef is the grocery store can be an overwhelming task.
-What can be even more overwhelming is trying to figure out what to do with that cut once you get it at home.
-Hopefully I can decrease your anxiety today by giving you some ideas on what to do with a flank steak.
+So many different names?
+What do they all mean?
+And if you do muster up the strength to purchase something, then you are left with more questions at home.
+How do I cook this hunk of beef I just bought?
+Hopefully I can decrease your anxiety today by giving you some ideas of what to do with at least one beefy option – the flank steak.

 What is a Flank Steak